A freestanding, dedicated rehabilitation hospital in Tacoma.

 - rubber soles are recommended

-CHI Franciscan Rehabilitation Hospital strives to provide its patients with superior functional outcomes.
+Virginia Mason Franciscan Health Rehabilitation Hospital strives to provide its patients with superior functional outcomes.
 Our results-oriented team conducts comprehensive evaluations to determine each patient’s individualized treatment plan, then delivers the multifaceted program of physical medicine and rehabilitation with care and compassion.

 We utilize a dedicated multi-disciplinary treatment team including, but not limited to: